Paul-Wortmann/Grume/readme.md

 ## Credits:

-While I endevor to list all resource origins and give credit where possible, with frequent changes I may however make a mistake.
+While I endeavor to list all resource origins and give credit where possible, with frequent changes I may however make a mistake.
-If you find any resource that hasn't been corectly credited, please inform me so that mistakes can be rectified.
+If you find any resource that hasn't been correctly credited, please inform me so that mistakes can be rectified.
-Many resources come from this amazing site: [OpenGameArt](https://opengameart.org) [My resources on OpenGameArt](https://opengameart.org/users/paul-wortmann)
+Many resources come from this amazing site: [OpenGameArt](https://opengameart.org) My resources on OpenGameArt: [OpenGameArt](https://opengameart.org/users/paul-wortmann)

 ## Contributions: